sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 - An applicaiton that makes use of feature flags.
 - A separate repository that stores the feature flags and their current state.
 #### Feature flag usage in code
-The basic patter for implementing feature flags in an application is simple.
-You can think of afeature flag as a Booelean state variable used with an ```if``` conditional statement in your code:
+The basic pattern for implementing feature flags in an application is simple.
+You can think of a feature flag as a Booelean state variable used with an ```if``` conditional statement in your code:
 ```C#
 if (featureFlag) {
   // Run the following code